 Follow here to be a part of the story: https://www.instagram.com/nurturedrootswellness

--H. E. Wong
+— H. E. Wong

 Photo taken in Akureyri, Iceland by Heather Wong in June 2018.

-For context: this is a self-reflection that came out of my fieldwork after my first coaching session with Buck Dodson.
-To my first coach/teacher/cheerleader/queer ally, Buck: thank you for reflecting on my talents, holding space, and guiding me through life-changing somatic practices that changed the trajectory of my career as a healer and coach.
+To my first coach/teacher/cheerleader/queer ally, Buck Dodson: thank you for reflecting my light, holding space, and guiding me through somatic practices that didn’t just shift my thinking—they changed the entire trajectory of my career as a healer and coach.